kithrine/leash-and-learn/FEATURES+TODO.md

 DARK MODE TOASTS
 - [ ] ctrl+f globally for toast, and copy paste for dark mode toasts anywhere there is a toast

+BUTTONS
+- [ ] disabled icon once a button is clicked and it is loading so a user can't spam click

 FONTS
 - [ ] Add Instrument Sans EVERYWHEREEEEEEEEEEEEEEEE